-Founded over a century ago, Allensworth was developed by a thriving community of blacks who wanted to help themselves to create a better life.
+Founded over a century ago, Allensworth was developed by a thriving community of blacks who wanted to help themselves create a better life.
 They dreamed of bringing in friends and family to create their own version of the “American Dream” and a place where they could inspire others, work hard, and celebrate their faith in a discrimination-free community.

-Today, you can walk back in time to learn more about Colonel Allen Allensworth and the four other settlers that founded the town in the search to create a thriving community.
+Today, you can walk back in time to learn more about Colonel Allen Allensworth and the four other settlers who founded the town in the search to create a thriving community.
 The historic park contains reconstructed buildings of the original buildings that stood in the early 1900s, special events, and a wealth of information about what the residents went through to try and achieve this vision of a discrimination-free zone they so badly wanted.

 Marshall Gold Discovery State Historic Park – Coloma, California

-Today, you can visit the historic park to see a replica of the original sawmill that was built for mining along with more than 20 historic buildings that showcase what the area was all about at the time of its growth.
+Today, you can visit the historic park to see a replica of the original sawmill that was built for mining, along with more than 20 historic buildings that showcase what the area was all about at the time of its growth.

 While you are visiting the historic site, you can also see about striking it rich as you pan for gold in the American River and then enjoy a nice afternoon lunch at one of the restaurants the charming town has made available to visitors.

 Angel Island State Park – San Francisco Bay, California

 Home to over 700 acres of pristine parkland, Angel Island offers a rich history, beautiful beaches, and fantastic hiking trails.